rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 so it can be controlled
 and
 PUBLISHES a <i>status</i> topic when it changes state.
-* Generic MQTT topics can be sent from the HomeVision schedule via serial commands, from NetIO, or from custom plug-ins, independent of any configured devices.
+</li><li>Generic MQTT topics can be sent from the HomeVision schedule via serial commands, from NetIO, or from custom plug-ins, independent of any configured devices.
+</li></ul>

 While the client plug-in is designed to work easily with Tasmota based devices, using a similar topic and LWT structure, other devices that follow different topic structures likely can be accommodated as well.